Lundu, Sarawak: Local Bus

 Lundu is located 100 km from Kuching City, 70 km from Bau Town, 28 km from Sematan Bazzar, 26 km from Biawak Bazzar, 18 km from Kampong Sebako and 10 km from Pandan Beach.
 It is accessible by road.
 In the mid- to late-2000s, Batang Kayan Bridge was officially opened to traffic, ending the ferry services to and from Lundu through Batang Kayan.
 Lundu was previously connected by air, and there are remains of the former airstrip in Lundu.
 Part of the runway of the old airstrip is now used as a road.

 Biawak which is near the Indonesia-Malaysia border is the location of one of three land border crossings into Indonesia.
 The Malaysian checkpoint is called the Biawak Immigration, Customs, Quarantine and Security Checkpoint while the Indonesian checkpoint is called the Aruk Border Crossing Checkpoint.
 The nearest towns to Aruk are Sambas town about 93m away, and Singkawang about 160 km away.
 Both towns are in West Kalimantan.

 Education

+Centre for Technology Excellence Sarawak (CENTEXS) set up a hospitality and tourism academy in Lundu in December 2022 to upskill and reskill school leavers, industry employees, and university graduates.